rust-stuco/lectures/week4/slides.md

 * It gives out a mutable reference
     * That reference are guaranteed to point to valid data
     * We need to provide a default, otherwise this data might not exist
-* Shorter and often more performant than separate conditionals
+* Shorter and more readable than separate conditionals

 <!--
 If the data might not exist, we would use a...OPTION TYPE